How to saw bamboo into smaller sections?

 Here is a short tutorial based on a video review of 7 highly skilled bamboo craftsmen from around the world.

-This tutorial is part of our Bamboo craft project, where we share tutorials, prototypes and resources for designing and building bamboo objects with simple tools.
+This tutorial is part of my bamboo craft project, where I share tutorials, prototypes and resources for designing and building bamboo objects with simple tools.

 Table of content

 Video review (2 min 30 sec)